 Sometimes you do need to experiment and practise with resin before things go exactly to plan.

 One factor that really can affect your project and how well it turns out, is the temperature of your workspace but also the temperature during the curing process, they need to be consistent throughout and between 70-75F or 21-24C.
-You can read more guidance con temperature and how that plays.

 So once the curing stage is over you can go ahead a de-mold your work.
 Now depending on your mold this can sometimes be tricky and you might need to be a bit forceful with it.
 The cured resin should be hard enough to withstand this.

 And there you have it your resin tree decoration.
 You may need to tidy the edges up, if any drips have spilled during the pour these can be sanded down.
 You can add in a ribbon so that it can hang on the tree and you can also make the edges look fancier with something like a gold/silver metallic permanent marker pen.